jslefche/sem_book/docs/08-Composite_variables.md

 ##     composite         0.000                               0.000    0.000
 ```

-Here the model converges because the true loading (0.579) is close enough to 1 for the maximum-likelihood fitting function to find it.
+Here the model converges because the true loading (0.579) is close enough to 1 for the maximum-likelihood fitting function to find it within a certain number of iterations.

 Note that the unstandardized coefficient is no longer 1: this is because the scale of the composite has been set to that of the second indicator.
-However, the standardized coefficient is different from what we know the true relationship to be (0.236 vs. 0.177).

-For this reason, it is generally recommended that one compute the loadings by hand and fix them in the model.
+For reasons of model convergence, it is generally recommended that one compute the loadings by hand and fix them in the model.
 This has an added benefit we will get to in a later section.
 But first let's explore a real-world example.

 ## Grace & Keeley Revisited: A Worked Example

 Recall from the chapters on global and local estimation that Grace & Keeley (2006) were interested in the factors that mediated recovery of shrublands post-fire disturbance.
-In those chapters, we fitdifferent sub-models of their larger model, and we'll fit a different sub-model yet again in this chapter for simplicity.
+In those chapters, we fit different sub-models of their larger model, and we'll fit a different sub-model yet again in this chapter for simplicity.

 In their model, they used plant cover to predict plant species richness.
 Let's assume for a moment that the relationship between cover and richness may be non-linear: its not until a certain amount of cover that rarer species begin to appear, for example.
 In this case, we might suppose there are both linear $cover$ and non-linear $cover^2$ components to the model.
 Composite variables are a nice way to summarize both the linear and non-linear effects.